almostearthling/when-command/support/docs/tutorial.md

 ![TutorialChores02](graphics/tutorial_cond_new_chores01.png)

-Clicking _Ok_ takes us to the condition editor.
+Clicking _OK_ takes us to the condition editor.
 In the common section we change the condition name and specify the task to be run, by selecting it from the drop down list.
 It will be the only task, so every other common option has little or no influence, and we leave them as per default:

 ![TutorialChores03](graphics/tutorial_cond_chores01.png)